shrideio/shoebox/src/vault/README.md

         }
         ```

-    -  Create a role linked with the policy and generate a secret id for that role.
+    -  Create a role linked with the policy and generate a secret id for that role:

         Click the Vault CLI shell icon (![Alt text](/resources/img/vault_shell.png?raw=true "Vault shell")) in the top right corner to open the command shell and execute the following commands: